 You may also see physical signs of painkiller abuse.
 A few of the common symptoms include unpredictable sleep, dilated pupils, and heavy sweating.

 Other common signs that show up include confusion, making bad decisions, depression, and severe mood swings.
 Therefore, if you see these signs in yourself or someone you love, it’s likely time to seek professional assistance.
 You can seek out treatment or stage an intervention.
+Regardless of how you do it, it’s vitally important to get treatment for painkiller addiction before it ultimately ends badly.

 Most treatment programs for painkiller abuse start out with detox.
 A good medical detox program can offer medications, such as methadone, that help ease withdrawal symptoms.
 Detox helps you reach a stable place physically.
 Once you get stabilized, you can move on to a rehab program.